 ASCWU - Student Government

-The Associated Students of Central Washington University (ASCWU) is the student government board elected by the CWU student body to serve as policy-development officers.
-Executive responsibility is vested in the seven-member ASCWU-Student Government with the Dean of Student Success and designee serving as the primary advisor(s).
+The Associated Students of Central Washington University (ASCWU) are the student government members elected by the CWU student body to represent all students equally and fairly and to ensure that their voices are heard.
+Executive responsibility is vested in the six-member ASCWU-Executive Board with the Vice President of Student Engagement and Success and designee serving as the primary advisor(s).
 As a vehicle from which students may share different views, the ASCWU is an integral part of the shared governance of CWU.
 The ASCWU Student Government recognizes and recommends student appointments to university committees and boards in order to serve and represent a variety of student needs and interest areas.

 Location: SURC 236